microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-1.md

 Contoso Inc. has decided to move their infrastructure to cloud.
 They will start with moving applications from two business units to cloud.

 The Payment Solutions department will plan for a three tier architecture for their business applications.
 The finance unit has internal applications that do not need to be accessed from the internet.
 These applications need to be isolated from other business units.
-The applications deployed in Azure will communicate with the servers deployed on premises.
+The applications deployed in Azure will communicate with the servers deployed on-premises.
 The on-premises data center uses network range 10.128.0.0/9.

 <br />